drakmail/capistrano-node-deploy/README.md

 --------
 - Provides `cap deploy` functionality for your node app
 - Installs node packages (`npm install`) during deploys, using a shared folder for speed
-- Automatically creates upstart scripts for your node apps
+- Automatically creates init scripts for your node apps
 - Provides tasks for starting (`cap node:start`) and stopping (`cap node:stop`) your node app